 Urinary incontinence is involuntary loss of urine; some experts consider it present only when a patient thinks it is a problem.
 The disorder is greatly underrecognized and underreported.
 Many patients do not report the problem to their physician, and many physicians do not ask about incontinence specifically.
-Incontinence can occur at any age but is more common among the elderly and among women, affecting about 30% of elderly women and 15% of elderly men.
+Incontinence can occur at any age but is more common among older people and women, affecting about 30% of older women and 15% of older men.

 Incontinence greatly reduces quality of life by causing embarrassment, stigmatization, isolation, and depression.
-Many elderly patients are institutionalized because incontinence is a burden to caregivers.
+Many older patients are institutionalized because incontinence is a burden to caregivers.
 In bedbound patients, urine irritates and macerates skin, contributing to sacral pressure ulcer formation.
-Elderly people with urgency are at increased risk of falls and fractures.
+Older people with urgency are at increased risk of falls and fractures.

 Incontinence may manifest as near-constant dribbling or as intermittent voiding with or without awareness of the need to void.
 Some patients have extreme urgency (irrepressible need to void) with little or no warning and may be unable to inhibit voiding until reaching a bathroom.
 Incontinence may occur or worsen with maneuvers that increase intra-abdominal pressure.
 Postvoid dribbling is extremely common and probably a normal variant in men.
 Identifying the clinical pattern is sometimes useful, but causes often overlap and much of treatment is the same.